KailiWang1/DeepDTAF/README.md

 DeepDTAF is a deep learning architecture, which integrates local and global features to predict the binding affinity between ligands and proteins.

 The benchmark dataset can be found in `./data/`.
+Data preprocessing can be referred to `./prepare/`.
 The DeepDTAF model is available in `./src/`.
 And the result will be generated in `./runs/`.
 See our paper for more details.

 ### Requirements:
 - python 3.7